import-io/huge-table/README.md

 **API Additions**

-- moving to `fixed-data-table` v0.6.0 and supporting new cell renderers.
+- Moving to `fixed-data-table` v0.6.0 and supporting new cell renderers.

 ### 4.1.0